Where to go on holiday in July

 Mainland Italy is a perfect holiday destination in July.
 We recommend Le Marche for its luscious countryside and good-value accommodation.
 Or head south to Puglia where you can stay in a five-star masseria or one of these luxury self-catering trulli with pools.
 For something different, you could get ringside seats to the traditional Palio horse races in Siena.
 Or head to the Verona Opera Festival where you can see open-air performances in a candlelit Roman amphitheatre, the world’s largest opera stage.

 The Italian islands of Sicily and Sardinia have superb beaches: we recommend Forte Village in Sardinia and Verdura Golf & Spa Resort in Sicily – both world-class holiday ideas.
-July is also a great month to be on the Amalfi Coast, while Umbria has a wealth of charming hotels and self-catering accommodation.
+July is also a great month to be on the Amalfi Coast.
 Find more holiday ideas in Italy.

 For families, we recommend the Sani Resort on a spectacular stretch of beach on mainland Greece.
 The island of Crete has many charming houses to rent and some first-class hotels including the contemporary Daios Cove.
 In Turkey you can stay at one of these amazing boutique hotels, or explore the coast on a gulet cruise.